Summer Program Funding

 • Undergraduate, full-time, degree-seeking Notre Dame students in good academic standing

-• Participate in a NDI summer program
+• Participate in an NDG summer program

 Funding